 The therapeutic management of back pain with and without sciatica in the emergency department: a systematic review

-Three articles on PainSci cite Ashbrook 2020: 1.
-A Guide to Sciatica Treatment for Patients 2.
+Three pages on PainSci cite Ashbrook 2020: 1.
+How to Treat Sciatic Nerve Pain 2.
 The Complete Guide to Low Back Pain 3.
 The Science of Pain-Killers

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.